The Principia of Theurgia or the Higher Magic

 Theurgia is the science of communion with planetary Spirits, the powers composing the Hierarchies of Being and ‘Gods of Light’.
 Two conditions are necessary for practice.
 The first is absolute purity and devotion to Truth.
 The second, the thoroughly trained knowledge of correspondences, the correspondences, that is to say, between the forces of the greater World, or Macrocosm, with those of the lesser World, or Microcosm, and the respective interaction of these.

 The normal method of Occult development is a gradual retreat within—first to the Yetziratic World, and, then beyond it.
 The World of Formation which the student is now called upon to traverse, is the Yetzirah of Assiah,—hence the Elemental and Planetary forces are specially those with which he is brought into contact.

 Man as the most completely evolved Microcosm of the Macrocosm synthesises in his own constitution the forces of the greater World of which he is a part; every entity is thus related to him,—and he to them.
 The World is, as it were, a vast animal, and its parts respond, being moved by mutual sympathies: sympathies obtain through approximation to type, antipathies when the types are imperfect.

 Theurgia is operated through the harmonious combination of the forces of sound, Colour, Number and Form,—the whole attention being powerfully concentrated upon the plane of the force the signature of which is expressed.

-The numbers from i to io constitute a complete progression:
+The numbers from 1 to 10 constitute a complete progression:

 these are primal powers and the roots alike of force and form.
 Occult practice derived from the decimal numeration rests upon a basis of mathematical accuracy,—mathematics being an exact science.
 The number 3 is the first manifesting power, the number 10 is a return to Unity, or the commencement of a fresh series.
 For this reason the forms of manifestation are septenary and these are the roots of colours and of sounds.